AMReX-Fusion/Furnace/Docs/source/radiation.rst

 Getting the Code
 ----------------

-The Furnace radiation solver is part of the main Furnace git repo, so you already have all the Furnace code and problem setups to exercise radiation.
+The Logi radiation solver is part of the main Logi git repo, so you already have all the Logi code and problem setups to exercise radiation.
 The only other requirement is a copy of the Hypre library.
 Hypre provides the algebraic multigrid solvers used by the implicit radiation update.
 You can get